Cost to Retile a Shower

 Marble Tile Cost

+Marble tiles are more commonly used in kitchens but some homeowners like the luxury of them in the bathroom too.
 Unfortunately, the price is in line with that luxury and marble is certainly one of the more expensive bathroom tile materials, at around £140 per m².

 Natural Stone Tile Cost

-Natural stone tiles are genuinely beautiful tiles that bring a natural, earthy and spa-like feel to your bathroom.
-The price of natural stone tiles does range a little bit depending on the specific stone or blend in the tile, but as a whole, it is one of the more expensive options.
+Natural stone tiles bring a natural, earthy and spa-like feel to your bathroom.
+The price of natural stone tiles does range a little bit depending on the specific stone or blend in the tile, but as a whole, it is one of the more expensive options costing between £50 to £150 per m².

 Terracotta Tile Cost

 Terracotta tiles bring a very natural look and feel to them, and they add a certain warmth to your bathroom.
-They are also very well-heralded material that adds a touch of class to your home.
+They are pretty competitively priced, at around £50 per m².

 Our previous bathroom tiles developed a lot of problems over the years.
 What are the best tiles to choose that are easy to maintain/clean, and are durable?